-It’s no stretch to rank Wilma Burgess among the most underrated country music singers of the 1960’s.
-Her vocal talents paired well with the instrumental tracks that built the new “Nashville Sound,” making for a handful of great singles seemingly lost to time.
-If rumors about her private life ever prove to be true, she might finally get her due as an overlooked trailblazer for women in country music.
+For lack of a better cliche, we don't talk enough about one of the greatest country music singers of the 1960s, Wilma Burgess.
+Her vocal talents paired well with the instrumental tracks that built the Nashville Sound, making for a handful of great singles seemingly lost to time.
+If rumors about her private life ever prove to be true, she might finally get her due as an overlooked trailblazer for LGBTQ artists in country music.

 A songwriter friend eventually convinced Burgess to record some demos in Nashville.
 By 1962, United Artists issued her first single, "Something Tells Me" b/w "Confused."

 Those early recordings caught the attention of Owen Bradley.
-The influential country music producer and “Nashville Sound” architect perhaps saw Burgess as a potential mainstream replacement for Patsy Cline.
-The Bradley and Burgess partnership led to her best-known recordings for Decca Records, including charting singles "Baby" (1965), “Tear Time" (1967) and the first major recording of the soulful and often-covered Bob Montgomery composition "Misty Blue" (1966).
+The influential country music producer and Nashville Sound architect perhaps saw Burgess as a potential mainstream replacement for Patsy Cline.
+The Bradley and Burgess partnership led to her best-known recordings for Decca Records, including charting singles "Baby" (1965), "Don't Touch Me" (1966), "Tear Time" (1967) and the first major recording of the soulful and often-covered Bob Montgomery composition "Misty Blue" (1966).

 Burgess recorded "Misty Blue" after it was rejected by Brenda Lee.
 A year after Burgess' version cracked the top five, childhood hero Arnold cut his own hit interpretation.
-Nearly a decade later, R&B singer Dorothy Moore introduced it to a broader global audience.
+Nearly a decade later, R&B singer Dorothy Moore introduced it to a global audience.

 In the 1970s, Burgess left Decca and Bradley for a chance to work with Shannon Records, the label founded by Jim Reeves' widow, Mary.
-Burgess was apparently an admirer of the Reeves’, purchasing Jim's famed "Big Blue" tour bus in 1965.
+Burgess was an admirer of the Reeves family, purchasing Jim's famed "Big Blue" tour bus in 1965.
 Her best-known song from this time period remains 1973's "Wake Me Into Love," a duet with former Reeves band member and future John Conlee producer Bud Logan.

 Another big purchase by Burgess in the mid-1960's was Cline's "dream home."
 The 1997 discovery of unheard live recordings of Cline revealed that Burgess still owned the house over 30 years later.

 Aside from a 1982 covers album titled Could I Have This Dance?, Burgess seems to have phased out her recording career in the late 1970's.
-Still, her impact on Nashville night life was only beginning.
+However, her impact on Nashville night life was only beginning.

-By the late 1980's, she owned, ran and performed at Nashville's first women-only bar, the Hitchin' Post.
+By the late 1980's, she owned, ran and performed at Nashville's first "women-only" bar, the Hitchin' Post.
 She also spent some time helping Mary run the Jim Reeves Museum.

-To sum things up, is Wilma Burgess one of the most talented vocalists you might've overlooked?
+To sum things up, is Burgess one of the most talented vocalists you might've overlooked?
 Probably.
 Was she a lesbian?
 Likely.
 Did her talents suit the musical vision of Bradley as the producer progressed mainstream country music?
 Without question.